 The Barnes & Noble Nook is probably the second most popular e-reader in the United States.
 Developed by Barnes & Noble, it runs on an Android platform.
 The first version was released in 2009.
 You might have seen it compared to the Amazon Kindle on multiple occasions.
 They use similar technologies, though the Kindle was released earlier.
 Many people who don’t want to support Amazon for various reasons favor the Nook.
-However, these reasons include the way workers are treated, the way Amazon kills brick-and-mortar bookstores and independent bookstores, relationships the companies have with publishers, and the fact that some people just don’t like mega corporations taking over giant sectors of the sales economy.
+However, these reasons include the way workers are treated, how Amazon kills brick-and-mortar bookstores and independent bookstores, relationships the companies have with publishers, and the fact that some people don’t like mega-corporations taking over giant sectors of the sales economy.
 Barnes & Noble avoids most of those problems, with the possible exception of killing independent bookstores, and so the Nook remains massively popular.

-The Nook features a high-resolution screen that has fantastic color display and contrast.
+The Nook features a high-resolution screen that has a fantastic color display and contrast.
 You’d be hard-pressed to find a better one, even on the Kindle.
 In fact, it has the highest-resolution display of any seven-inch tablet on the market, and it weighs just more than eleven ounces—no wrist strain necessary.
 Because it runs on an Android operating system, it has access to all Android applications—over seven hundred thousand of them.
-The Nook uses Chrome as its internet browser, which is faster than most other browsers, and has its own built-in Wi-Fi access.
+The Nook uses Chrome as its internet browser, which is faster than most other browsers and has its own built-in Wi-Fi access.
 It has a dual-core processor that guarantees speed.
 And, of course, there are the books.

 Reading on the Nook